ShreeyashGhodke/Walmart-Sales-Forecasting/README.md

 **Applications of SHAP:**

-Explain ability in Machine Learning Models: SHAP makes it easier to understand how complex machine models make decisions.
+1. Explain ability in Machine Learning Models: SHAP makes it easier to understand how complex machine models make decisions.

-Feature Importance Analysis: It shows us which parts are more important for better understanding.
+2. Feature Importance Analysis: It shows us which parts are more important for better understanding.

-Interpreting Black Box Models: SHAP works with both straightforward(LR,LogR) and complex models(DT,RF), making it simple to understand howthey work.
+3. Interpreting Black Box Models: SHAP works with both straightforward(LR,LogR) and complex models(DT,RF), making it simple to understand howthey work.

 # H. Choosing the Algorithm for the Project

-1.As it's Time series problem we can use SARIMAX, Prophet models.
+1. As it's Time series problem we can use SARIMAX, Prophet models.

-2.SARIMAX can handle external predictors unlike SARIMA but it doesn't handle the complex non-linear relationships between predictors.
+2. SARIMAX can handle external predictors unlike SARIMA but it doesn't handle the complex non-linear relationships between predictors.

-3.**Prophet** is more advanced easy to interpret model specifically for time series forecasting that can also handle **seasonality,trends, external predictors and non-linear relationships**.
+3. **Prophet** is more advanced easy to interpret model specifically for time series forecasting that can also handle **seasonality,trends, external predictors and non-linear relationships**.

-4.We can also use XGBoost after some feature engineering as data has some external factors affecting sales.
+4. We can also use XGBoost after some feature engineering as data has some external factors affecting sales.

-5.Though XGBoost specifically can't handle time series data it handles complex, non-linear relationships and feature interaction much more effectively than prophet.
+5. Though XGBoost specifically can't handle time series data it handles complex, non-linear relationships and feature interaction much more effectively than prophet.

 # I. Model Building